dbermond/screencast/README.md

 **note**: the default audio recording backend used by **screencast** is ALSA.
 If your FFmpeg build has no support for ALSA, it will fallback to use the PulseAudio backend (a warning message will be displayed), and in this case you can use this option to specify a PulseAudio input source name.
 To determine possible PulseAudio input source names you can use the `pactl` utility (`$ pactl list sources`).

+#### `-c, --audio-channels=N`

+Number of channels in the audio input device.

+default: `1`

+**note**: if recording from a mono audio input (1 channel), the output will always be stereo (2 channels).
+When recording from an input with 2 or more channels, the output channel number will be the same as input.

 #### `-a, --audio-encoder=NAME`

 Audio encoder that will be used to encode the recorded audio.
 For details about the special value `none`, please see the [REMARKS](#remarks) section bellow.